Foodscaping, Hidden Truths about Beautiful landscaping in Kenya

 Some common foodscaping techniques include raised beds, trellises, and vertical gardening.
-Additionally, foodscaping can be combined with other sustainable practices, such as rainwater harvesting and composting, to create a closed-loop system that is cheap, productive and environmentally friendly
+Additionally, foodscaping can be combined with other sustainable practices, such as rainwater harvesting and composting, to create a closed-loop or circularity system that is cheap, productive and environmentally friendly.

-• Make money; You can share or sell your excess produce with your neighbors or start a community garden.
+• Make Money; You can share or sell your excess fruits, vegetables or medicinal herbs with your neighbours or start a community garden.

-• Sustainabilty; Foodscaping can also be a great way to educate children and others about the benefits of growing their own food, and the importance of sustainability.
+• Sustainability; Edible landscaping is the best way to educate children, community and others about the benefits of growing their own food, and the importance of sustainability.

 • Environmental benefits; Foodscaping is a way to produce food, reduce carbon footprint and create a beautiful environment.
 It also helps to reduce food waste, as we can easily harvest what we need and use it right away.